An Iconic Heavy Hitter Algorithm Made Private: Related Work

 \section{Related Work}

-Heavy hitter detection has been studied extensively in the streaming model, with a broad taxonomy spanning \emph{counter-based} (Misra Gries \cite{misra1982finding}, SpaceSaving \cite{mitzenmacher2012hierarchical}), \emph{sketch-based} (Count–Min Sketch \cite{cormode2005improved}, CountSketch \cite{charikar2002finding}), and \emph{quantile}-based approaches \cite{greenwald2001space, shrivastava2004medians}.
-The most comprehensive empirical study is due to Cormode and Hadjieleftheriou, who implemented the principal families under uniform conditions and reported accuracy–space–throughput trade-offs that have guided practice for the last decade \cite{cormode2008finding}.
-Their results show that, for arrivals-only streams, SpaceSaving achieves high accuracy with small memory and superior throughput, while sketch-based summaries offer mergeability and negative-update support at the cost of larger constants.
+Heavy hitter detection has been studied extensively in the streaming model, with a broad taxonomy spanning \emph{counter-based} ($\mg$ \cite{misra1982finding}, $\spacesaving$ \cite{mitzenmacher2012hierarchical}), \emph{sketch-based} ($\cms$ \cite{cormode2005improved}, $\cs$ \cite{charikar2002finding}), and \emph{quantile}-based approaches \cite{greenwald2001space, shrivastava2004medians}.
+The most comprehensive empirical study is due to Cormode and Hadjieleftheriou, who implemented the principal families under uniform conditions and reported accuracy–space–throughput trade-offs \cite{cormode2008finding}.
+Their results show that, for insertion-only streams, $\spacesaving$ achieves highest accuracy with small memory and high throughput, while sketch-based summaries offer deletion support at the cost of more memory and less throughout.
 We extend this experimental lens to the privacy setting, measuring performance of differentially private counter- and sketch-based algorithms, and observe that the original conclusions still hold under privatization.

 A number of works have explored differential privacy in the single-observation model \cite{chan2012differentially, holland2025private, lebeda2023better, pagh2022improved, zhao2022differentially}.
-Early attempts to privatize Misra Gries used global sensitivity arguments, which implied noise scaling with the number of counters \cite{chan2012differentially}.
-Lebeda and Tětek resolved this by exploiting the fine-grained structure of neighboring Misra Gries sketches \cite{lebeda2023better}.
-Their analysis reduces the effective sensitivity to \(O(1)\) (per coordinate) by leveraging shared offsets between neighbouring counters.
+Early attempts to privatize $\mg$ used global sensitivity arguments, which implied noise scaling with the number of counters \cite{chan2012differentially}.
+Lebeda and Tětek resolved this by exploiting the fine-grained structure of neighboring $\mg$ sketches \cite{lebeda2023better}.
+Their analysis reduces the effective sensitivity to \(O(1)\) (per coordinate) by leveraging shared offsets between neighboring counters.
 Their approach yields \((\varepsilon,\delta)\)-DP with worst-case error matching the best non-streaming private histograms up to constants.
-Despite strong practical performance, \emph{SpaceSaving}—which typically dominates MG empirically has received little attention in the privacy literature.
+Despite strong practical performance, $\spacesaving$ (which typically dominates $\mg$ empirically) has received little attention in the privacy literature.